pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - Fixed the `excludeOwn` parameter logic in the `searchCollaborations` method to properly handle undefined values
 - Added detailed logging for the collaboration filtering process to aid debugging
 - Improved error handling in the swipe recording endpoint with better validation and error messages
+- Implemented a unified filtering approach that combines own collaborations and previously swiped collaborations in a single query
+- Fixed issue where user's own collaborations would reappear after refreshing the discovery feed
+- Fixed issue where previously swiped collaborations would still show up when refreshing
+- Added a "Refresh" button to the empty state UI with proper query cache invalidation

 ## Debugging